 Iowa Mobile Betting

 Mobile betting is included in the Iowa sports betting bill.
-The difference with Iowa mobile betting compared to most other States is that users will need to register in person before they will be able to begin.
+The difference between Iowa mobile betting and most other States is that users will need to register in person before they will be able to begin.

-There are 19 casinos that are eligible to apply for licences.
+There are 19 casinos that are eligible to apply for licenses.
 If you’re looking to join up with more than one betting site, separate trips to land-based casinos are required.

 This law is in place until January 2021.